ztblick/ztblick.github.io/_posts/2020-01-01-a-scratcher-in-Burgess-Park.md

 My father lost a house;
 who else would play
 when the house always wins?

+I went back to my classroom
-I peeled the sticker off the door.
+and peeled the sticker off the door.
-It came apart as I tore it away
+It came apart as I tore it away,
-and cast it in the trash.
+"on people" facing up in my hands.